equinor/seismic-zfp/docs/file-specification.md

 2. Constant value
 3. Duplicated trace header start-byte

-Storing whether trace header fields are duplicates of previous ones reduces the space needed to store the SZ footer.
+Storing whether trace header fields are duplicates of previous ones reduces the space needed to store the SGZ footer.